Traumatic Brain Injury

 What are the common causes of TBI?

-- Falls account for 47% of all TBI-related ED visits, hospitalizations, and deaths in the United States.
-Falls disproportionately affect the youngest and oldest age groups.
+- Falls account for 47% of all TBI-related ED visits, hospitalizations, and deaths in the United States, according to the CDC.
+Falls affect the youngest and oldest age groups most.

 - Being struck by or against an object is the second leading cause of TBI, accounting for about 15% of TBI-related ED visits, hospitalizations, and deaths in the United States.

-- Among all age groups, motor vehicle crashes are the third overall leading cause of TBI-related ED visits, hospitalizations, and deaths (14%).
+- Motor vehicle crashes are the third overall leading cause of TBI-related ED visits, hospitalizations, and deaths (14%).
 When looking at just TBI-related deaths, motor vehicle crashes were the third leading cause (19%).

 Our Traumatic Brain Injury Attorneys Can Help